 - creative skills for contributing new and innovative ideas

-- strong verbal communication skills for articulating ideas to colleagues and clients
+- strong communication and people skills for articulating ideas to colleagues and clients

-- organisational skills, with the capacity to prioritise and work across multiple projects
+- organisational skills, with the ability to prioritise and work across multiple projects

-- the ability to work well under pressure and meet deadlines
+- the ability to work well under pressure in order to meet deadlines

 - online community management and customer service skills to strike the balance between publicity and stimulating direct discussion with potential and actual customers

 - an eye for detail and the ability to work accurately

 The digital marketing sector, which includes social media roles, is a popular career choice, so relevant experience is expected by the majority of employers.

 You can start building experience by developing a strong online presence and personal brand across a number of social media channels.
 Writing a good quality blog, and using multimedia tools such as videos, photos and infographics can help you build up a good following.
 Track the impact of your posts as evidence of your effective social media communication.

 To stand out, you'll need to show that you are able to use and manage social media channels well on a professional level.
 Look out for paid social media placement years or summer internships, which are sometimes available with large companies.